mikechen66/Data_Structures_Algorithms_in_Python/README.md

 ## Notes

 Thanks for all the contributions provided by the authors Michael T. Goodrich, Roberto Tamassia, MIchael H.
-Goldwasser and the people in the Github and web.
+Goldwasser and the people in the Github and the web at large.